gwlim/mips74k-ar71xx-lede-patch/README.md

 ./patch_LEDE.sh

-Make Menuconfig and select the Target Profile TP-LINK TL-WDR3500/3600/4300/4310/MW4350R (all the packages and config is inside except build target
+Make Menuconfig and select the Target Profile the Default Target is TL-WDR4300 (all the packages and config is inside)

     make menuconfig